elhaidi/100DaysOfCode/README.md

 Conitnue working on the pomodoro and started studying the collection module.
 ## Day 4:
 made more update on the pomodoro app, and started learning more about testing with pytest.

+## Day 5:
+Pytest and more example have been tried.